redpanda-data/connect/website/docs/components/inputs/redis_list.md

 ### `url`

 The URL of a Redis server to connect to.
+Database is optional and is supplied as the URL path.

 Type: `string`